A Boy's Mysterious Illness Leads His Family On A Diagnostic Odyssey

 I ask Cheung-Yiu if it's hard to watch the video.
 "Yes and no," she says.
 "He used to be able to walk and talk and now he can't.
 But we try to focus on the 'now' and what we can do to make his life the best it can be."

-At the Global Genes meeting, she tells the audience how that video also helped Caroline solve Alex's mystery.
+At the Global Genes meeting, Cheung-Yiu tells the audience how that video also helped her solve Alex's mystery.
 When she played it for doctors and researchers over the years of her diagnostic odyssey, they frequently became engaged in this heart-wrenching medical mystery.

 One of those many connections finally paid off.